svermeulen/nvim-teal-maker/ReadMe.md

 ## How It Works

 This plugin follows the conventions that already exist in neovim for both lua and python.
 On startup, neovim will automatically modify the lua `package.path` value, so that any lua `require` statements will find any `lua` files inside any `/lua` directories on the neovim `runtimepath`.
 Neovim also supports a `/python` directory which works similarly.
 This plugin follows this same convention by adding support for a `/teal` directory on the runtimepath as well.

+This same approach was also done for [moonscript](https://moonscript.org/) in the [nvim-moonmaker](https://github.com/svermeulen/nvim-moonmaker) plugin

 ## Tips